Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: Acknowledgements

 \section{Acknowledgements}

-PK acknowledges the funding by the Science and Engineering Research Board, and Department of Science and Technology, India through Research Grants.
+We thank M. Gomilšek and S. Kundu for insightful discussions.
+P. K. acknowledges the funding by the Science and Engineering Research Board, and Department of Science and Technology, India through Research Grants.
 The work at SKKU is supported by the National Research Foundation (NRF) of Korea (Grant No. 2020R1A5A1016518).
 We acknowledge support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).

+\textit{Note added:} During the revision stage of the present work, the authors were aware of a paper \cite{PhysRevB.110.L060403} reporting spin liquid behavior on the triangular lattice phase of the same material synthesized under high temperature conditions.